Beautiful Kite Festival of Jaipur in India

 How to get to Jaipur?

 You would be surprised how many flights there are from the UK and also other European countries to India.
-When flying from London, you might consider leaving your car at the Gatwick Airport parking until you come back.
 India is very budget friendly if that’s what you are looking for but they also welcome any tourist, from backpackers to luxury travelers like me … or even those very wealthy ones who can stay in the world’s 2nd most expensive hotel – Raj Palace Hotel where the Presidential suite costs more than $45,000 per night?!

 What else to do in Jaipur?